teymzz/checkBox.js/README.md

 ```

 > In the code above, the "size" option is used to add a defualt size to the custom markers.
 This sizes will be applied on all the markers.

+### Other features
+There are couple of other features supported by this plugin.
+The full documentation is provided in the ```index.html``` file that comes with this plugin along with some few custom examples of how custom checkboxes can be easily controlled.

 ### Suggestions
 For an easier way to select items, we suggest to download the [selector.js](https://github.com/teymzz/selector.js) plugin which helps to improve the query selection capacity of this plugin if a custom query selector is required.